 Supplementary File 6

 This Excel file contains sets of more confident ASB and ASE SNVs.
 For the more confident 2,394 ASE SNVs, they are identified because at least 38 individuals (column ‘indCount’ ≥ 38) possess each of them.
-At the same time, for each of the SNV, the allele that has more reads for each individual (columns ‘winningAllele’ and ‘commonAllele’) are consistently found in 80% of the individuals (column ‘freq’ ≥ 0.8) that possess this ASE SNV.
+At the same time, for each of the SNV, the allele that has more reads for each individual (columns ‘winningAllele’ and ‘alleleCounts’) are consistently found in 80% of the individuals (column ‘freq’ ≥ 0.8) that possess this ASE SNV.
 The more confident 183 ASB SNVs are defined by having ≥ two individuals possessing that ASB SNV, regardless of the identities of TFs (columns ind_TF and indCount ≥ 3).
-Also, the allele that has more reads for each ind_TF (columns ‘winningAllele’ and ‘commonAllele’) are found in 80% of ind_TF (column ‘freq’ ≥ 0.8).
+Also, the allele that has more reads for each ind_TF (columns ‘winningAllele’ and ‘alleleCounts’) are found in 80% of ind_TF (column ‘freq’ ≥ 0.8).

+Supplementary File 7

+This Excel file contains the information for the minimum of the reads to be defined an accessible SNV in each pooled RNA-seq (grouped by individual) and ChIP-seq dataset (grouped by individual and TF).